hujc-jlu/hujc-jlu.github.io/source/index.md

 ---

 ## News🎉
+- <font color="0000dd">\[10/2025\]</font> Our paper "Efficient Video Representation via Hybrid Key Frame Reconstruction: A Test-time Data Augmentation Approach" has been accepted by IEEE Journal of Selected Topics in Signal Processing(第一作者, 中科院2区)！
 - <font color="0000dd">\[08/2025\]</font> Our poster "Boosting File Systems Elegantly: A Transparent NVM Write-ahead Log for Disk File Systems" has won the Best Poster Award at the China Storage Conference 2025！
 - <font color="0000dd">\[07/2025\]</font> Our paper "UAV-enabled Split Learning with Privacy Preservation in Internet of Things" has been accepted by IEEE Internet of Things Journal(通信作者, 中科院1区)！
 - <font color="0000dd">\[05/2025\]</font> Our paper "MCF-Spouse: A Multi-label Causal Feature Selection Method With Optimal Spouses Discovery" has been accepted by IJCAI 2025(通信作者, CCF A)！